nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Seek positions in a file

-Sometimes it’s necessary to move to a particular place in a file before you start reading or writing.
+Sometimes it's necessary to move to a particular place in a file before you start reading or writing.
 The following example shows how to move to an offset from different starting points.

 <script src="https://gist.github.com/nomad-software/6bc07e5b0337fe6bf1265f17b05c3027.js"></script>